This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Top Historic Sites in Lucerne

-First, let’s go over the historic sites in Lucerne.
+First, let’s start with some of the historic sites in Lucerne.
 There are six top historic sites that everyone must visit when they’re short on time.
+I mean, you can’t come to Lucerne and not visit the Chapel Bridge or the Dying Lion, right?

-To help you plan your one day in Lucerne, I’ve included the time you should plan to spend at each one as well as the cost.
+To help you plan out your one day in Lucerne, I’ve listed the six must see sites below and included the time you should expect to spend at each one as well as the cost.

 Chapel Bridge